The Ultimate Spanish DELE Exam Guide of 2021 You Need to Bookmark

 After you finish your exam, you’ll have to wait around three months to get your results.

-You’ll first get notified via e-mail.
-You’ll get to know if you’ve passed and, if so, you’ll be able to access your digital certificate (the digital certificate can be used as proof of your Spanish knowledge while you wait for the actual diploma).
+It will tell you if you passed.
+If so, you’ll be able to access your digital certificate, which can be used as proof of your Spanish knowledge while you wait for the actual diploma.

 Later on, you’ll receive your diploma through postal mail.
 You can also go to the center where you took the exam and pick it up personally.